 Best for: simple, pure minimal style – £848 set of 2

 This monastic looking chair, designed by Vincent Van Duysen, is one of my favorite minimalist outdoor chairs, because of its simple and inviting form.
-It is suitable from for indoor and outdoor use and it’s made entirely of black or grey-green powder-coated aluminium.
+It is suitable for both indoor and outdoor use and it’s made entirely of black or grey-green powder-coated aluminum.